-THE 2020 APPLICATION PROCESS IS NOW CLOSED.
+THE 2021 APPLICATION PROCESS IS NOW OPEN.

-Scholar Award Details
+Scholar & Veteran Award Details

 The Foundation’s mission is to sow seeds of our future by acknowledging and helping underwrite the promise that is being demonstrated by Texas business students.
-We accomplish this by assisting future business leaders pursuing their degrees in Texas schools by funding a scholar award program.
+We accomplish this by assisting future business leaders pursuing their degrees in Texas schools by funding a scholar and veteran award program.

 Please note that the TBHF Office will be in contact with you and with your Dean’s office regarding notification and the award process.
 A few things to note include: